kateGlebova/AnkiHosgeldi/README.md

-# Hosgeldi newsletter
+# AnkiHosgeldi

+[Anki](https://apps.ankiweb.net/) is a program for remembering things based on the flashcards method.

-You can subscribe to https://hosgeldi.com/ newsletter that every day sends you 10 words of the language you are learning.
+[Hosgeldi](https://hosgeldi.com/) is the web-site for learning languages with an option of subscribing to the newsletter that every day sends you 10 words of the language you are learning.

+AnkiHosgeldi pulls your hosgeldi mail, parses it and imports new words in Anki.

 ## Requirements

 1. Linux